satish-pati/GPU_SIMULATOR/README.md

 - **Tasks**:
   - Satish:
        - Implement the Core Class in python (by 18-Feb-2025)
-       - Worked on assembly code of BubbleSort (by 18-Feb-2025)
+       - Work on assembly code of BubbleSort (by 18-Feb-2025)
   - Niharika:
        - Fix the parsing issuess  .data and  .text sections in assembly file reading(by 18-Feb-2025)
        - Testing of all instructions implemented till now with test cases(by 18-Feb-2025)